A Survey on Graph Neural Networks and Graph Transformers in Computer Vision: A Task-Oriented Perspective: 2D Natural Images

-In addition to improving the in-distribution performance, how to generalize object detection models to novel environments (\emph{e.g.,} new domains or categories) has attracted a great deal of attention in many real-world applications.
-In particular, domain adaptive object detection (DAOD) is one of the most promising problems.
-FGRR~\cite{chen2022relation,chen2021dual} first builds intra- and inter-domain relation graphs in virtue of cyclic between-domain consistency without any prior knowledge about the target distribution.
-Then, it introduces the graph attention mechanisms and bipartite GCNs to model the homogeneous and heterogeneous object dependencies and interactions on both pixel and semantic spaces.
-In addition, SIGMA~\cite{li2022sigma} formulates DAOD as a graph matching problem by establishing cross-image graphs to model class-conditional distributions on both domains.
-SRR-FSD~\cite{zhu2021semantic} introduces a semantic relation reasoning module to integrate semantic information between base and novel classes for novel object detection, where each class is instantiated as a node of the dynamic relation graph.
-By doing so, the semantic information is propagated through nodes methodically, endowing the detector with semantic reasoning ability.
+In addition to improving the in-distribution performance, domain adaptive object detection (DAOD) has received a great deal of attention from many real-world applications.
+A natural choice for modeling cross-domain relations is a bipartite graph $\mathcal{G} = \{\mathcal{V}_s, \mathcal{V}_t, \mathcal{E}\}$, where vertices are divided into two disjoint sets and edges connect vertices from different sets.
+In practice, Chen~\etal~\cite{chen2022relation,chen2021dual} first builds intra- and inter-domain relation graphs in virtue of cyclic between-domain consistency without assuming any prior knowledge about the target distribution.
+It then incorporates bipartite GCNs and graph attention mechanisms to model homogeneous and heterogeneous object dependencies and interactions in both pixel and semantic spaces.
+In addition, SIGMA~\cite{li2022sigma} formulates DAOD as a graph matching problem by setting up cross-image graphs to model class-conditional distributions on both domains.
+SRR-FSD~\cite{zhu2021semantic} introduces a semantic relation reasoning module, where each class has a corresponding node in a dynamic relation graph, to integrate semantic relations between base and novel classes for novel object detection.
+By doing so, semantic information is propagated through graph nodes, endowing an object detector with semantic reasoning ability.

 \textbf{Discussion.} Owing to the long-range modeling capability, GNN-based detection methods exploit between-object~\cite{xu2019spatial}, cross-scale~\cite{zhao2021graphfpn} or cross-domain~\cite{chen2022relation} relationships, as well as relationships between base and novel classes~\cite{zhu2021semantic}.
 Due to the introduction of additional learning modules, however, the optimization process becomes harder than vanilla detection models.
 Moreover, the compatibility between Euclidean and non-Euclidean structures will be challenged if not properly harmonized.
 In future, researchers could \emph{(i)} design better region-to-node feature mapping methods, \emph{(ii)} incorporate Transformer (or pure GNN) encoders to improve the expressive power of initial node features, and \emph{(iii)} instead of resorting to forward and backward feature mappings, directly perform reasoning in the original feature space to better preserve the intrinsic structure of images.